ruby/setup-ruby/README.md

 | macOS   | `macos-13` and newer versions |
 | Windows | `windows-2019`, `windows-2022` |

-Not all combinations of runner image and versions are supported.
+Not all combinations of runner images and versions are supported.
-The list of available Ruby versions per runner image can be seen in [ruby-builder-versions.json](ruby-builder-versions.json) for Ubuntu and macOS
+The list of available Ruby versions can be seen in [ruby-builder-versions.json](ruby-builder-versions.json) for Ubuntu and macOS
 (although some combinations are not available, see [the full list](https://github.com/ruby/ruby-builder/releases/tag/toolcache)) and in [windows-versions.json](windows-versions.json) for Windows.